 - Replace when encountering data conflict: If a primary key conflict or a unique index conflict occurs when test data is being generated, DMS overwrites the conflict entry and continues to generate test data.

 Change Stakeholder Optional.
-The stakeholders of the ticket.
-Specify the stakeholders as needed.
+The stakeholders involved in the ticket.
+Specify one or more stakeholders as needed.
 Only users who are relevant to the ticket, including those who participate in the approval process of the ticket, can view ticket details.After you submit the ticket, the ticket approval process starts.Note By default, the tickets that are submitted to generate test data are approved by database administrators (DBAs).
-For more information about the approval rules, see Test Data Generate.
+For more information about the approval rules for test data generation tickets, see Test Data Generate.

-- After the ticket is approved, DMS automatically starts to generate test data and write the test data to the specified database.
+- After the ticket is approved, DMS automatically starts to generate test data and writes the test data to the specified database.

 You can use one of the following algorithms to generate test data: Random, Customize, and Enumeration.

 - INTEGER type: Two build types are provided.
 If you set the build type to Self-increasing sequence, you must set the Starting value and Step parameters.
 If you set the build type to Interval number, you must set the Minimum value and Maximum value parameters.